01binary/screencache-api-lambda/doc/api.md

 ### Post Request

-Request payload sent to save a post.
+Request payload sent to create or save a post.

 ```
 {